Experiments in faith: finding a meeting-centred approach

 These leaflets are no longer available to order but can be downloaded and printed locally.

-Every meeting has been sent a copy of the this years Quaker Week posters, you can also download them here.
+Every meeting will be sent a copy of the this years Quaker Week posters.
+An A4 version to print at home is below, A2 versions can also be ordered.

 Four series posters: Sustainability, Truth, Equality and Peace in A4 and A3